British Pregnancy Advisory Service: Donor insemination

-From the early 1980s BPAS carried out donor insemination initially using fresh sperm which was produced by donors at the required time of the insemination.
+From the early 1980s BPAS carried out donor insemination initially using fresh sperm which was produced by donors at the required time of insemination.
 Sperm donation treatments provided by BPAS were anonymous and the identity of donors was protected.
 In the mid-1980s, following concerns about HIV, sperm which had been frozen and thawed by BPAS was used instead of fresh sperm.
-This enabled it to be quarantined and the donors re-tested.
+This enabled it to be quarantined and the donors retested.
 BPAS was known to be a clinic which would provide donor insemination to lesbians.

 BPAS continued to store donor sperm and to carry out treatments until the Human Fertilisation and Embryology Authority (HFEA) came into being in 1993.

 Although it never carried out treatments under the Human Fertilisation and Embryology Act, the BPAS held a storage licence until the end of 1997.

 In central London, the Pregnancy Advisory Service (PAS), also carried out treatments using donor sperm (vaginal inseminations in which the donor's semen is deposited at the entrance to the cervix, technically known as intracervical insemination) before the passing of the Act.
-Established primarily to facilitate abortions after 1968 with a clinic in Rosslyn Road, Twickenham and premises in Fitzroy Square, London, this organisation operated a donor insemination service from its premises in Charlotte Street, London W1.
+Established primarily to facilitate abortions after 1968 with a clinic in Rosslyn Road, Twickenham and premises in Fitzroy Square, London, this organisation operated a donor insemination service from its premises at 11 to 13 Charlotte Street, London W1.
 PAS held a treatment licence under the Act establishing the HFEA and continued to carry out artificial inseminations under its auspices.
-Unusually at the time, PAS operated a 'non-discrimination policy' which resulted in most of the patients of the PAS Donor Insemination Service being women without a male partner i.e. single women or coupled lesbians.
+Unusually at the time, PAS operated a 'non-discrimination policy' which resulted in most of the patients of the PAS Donor Insemination Service being women without a male partner i.e. single women or female couples.

 PAS never achieved high pregnancy rates with its donor insemination service, its average pregnancy rate being less than 8%.
 With a few donors it did reach rates of nearly 13% but with most donors the rate was considerably less.
 The reason for these low success rates was largely due to the method of fertilisation used.

-PAS ceased to carry out donor insemination treatments at the end of 1996 when it risked insolvency and merged with the BPAS.
-The clinic at Charlotte Street continued to collect and process sperm samples from donors until October 1997.
+In 1996 PAS risked insolvency and merged with the BPAS.
+It ceased treatments in early 1997.
+The clinic at Charlotte Street continued to collect and process sperm samples from donors until November of that year.
 The BPAS sold the client list of PAS to the London Women's Clinic (LWC) in 1997.
-This comprised the names of mainly coupled lesbians and single women and from that date the LWC adopted an open policy for 'choice mothers' (women without a male partner).
-From January 1998 for a short time the LWC operated a donor insemination clinic known as the 'Charlotte Unit'.
-With the consent of the donors and in compliance with general directions issued by HFEA which covered such cases at the time, the BPAS sold its remaining stored donor sperm and that of PAS to fertility clinics outside the UK for use in donor treatments.
+This comprised the names of mainly female couples and single women and from that date the LWC adopted an open policy for 'choice mothers' (women without a male partner).
+From January 1998 for a short time the LWC operated a donor insemination clinic known as the 'Charlotte Unit' and some of the former donors from PAS transferred there.
+However, LWC did not perform ICI inseminations, so with the consent of the donors and in compliance with general directions issued by HFEA which covered such cases at the time, the BPAS sold its remaining stored donor sperm and that of PAS to fertility clinics outside the UK for use in donor treatments.